-Get to know the meaning of the card Two of Cups
+Learn the meaning of the Two of Cups Tarot card

 The Two of Cups is the second card in the Suit of Cups.
 And like all of the Cups, it also relates particularly strong to our emotional sphere.
 And the Two of Cups itself has a lot in common with the Ace of Cups, because this time we are dealing with not one, but two Cups that form a unity.
 In the Two of Cups itself, you will see two people holding cups in their hands, facing each other.
 The caduceus above their head symbolizes reconciliation, and the lion alludes to the passions within them.
 According to the symbolism of the Two of Cups, this card speaks of all kinds of relationships, but not only on an emotional level, but wherever there is some kind of agreement between two people.
 The Two of Cups is a card of peace, but also happiness and love between two people, who combine their thoughts, bodies and plans into one common action, which is manifested in the Two of Wands.
 The card predicts harmony, agreement and understanding in a partnership, as well as the signing of formal agreements such as on a business or civil level (wedding).